 Jamii operates an e-commerce website, alongside providing a loyalty card scheme, aimed at promoting African-Caribbean owned businesses to consumers.
 Launched in July 2016 as a way to catalyse enterprise within the Black British community and meaning ‘community’ in Swahili, Jamii is the brainchild of entrepreneur Khalia Ismain.

 The idea for Jamii came after Khalia saw the headlines about the activist movement #BlackLivesMatter which focussed her awareness on the need to support Black-owned businesses.
 Struggling to locate these businesses, Khalia was inspired to create a directory of them and provide a discount card for customers to encourage them to return again.

-The Jamii card gives holders access to discounts of up to 40% for an entire year, online and offline.
-Based in London, the business now works with over 150 business owners across beauty, haircare, skincare, clothing, greeting cards, fashion and lifestyle.
-In November 2019 Jamii raised £195k in equity fundraising and actively encourages Black-owned businesses in need of support to apply to join the Jamii network.
+The Jamii card gives holders access to discounts of up to 40% for an entire year, online and offline, at participating black-owned businesses.
+Based in London, the network now includes over 150 business owners across beauty, haircare, skincare, clothing, greeting cards, fashion and lifestyle.
 The long term mission of the company is to make shopping at Black-owned brands as seamless and instinctive as any other.

 Founders: Tobi Oredein & Bola Awoniyi

 Black Ballad is empowering the united voice of UK Black women in Britain through content, community and commerce.
 Co-founders Tobi Oredein and Bola Awoniyi came up with the idea for the online publication in May 2014.
 They had become increasingly frustrated at the lack of representation of Black women within mainstream media — which at the time was 94% White-British.